 Your work should be numbered on each page and provided as a pdf.
-You must not write your name on your Mini-Project; the only identification should be your candidate number which is a separate identifier from your student number that can be found through Student Self Service.
+You must not include your name in your Mini-Project; the only identification should be your candidate number which is a separate identifier from your student number that can be found through Student Self Service.